- Agendas & Packets

 REGULAR COUNCIL MEETINGS are held the second and fourth Mondays of each month at 7:00 p.m.

 STUDY SESSION MEETINGS are held the second and fourth Mondays of each month prior to the regular Council Meeting, as the Council deems necessary.

-COUNCIL MEETINGS are held at the Eatonville Community Center, located at 301 Center Street West.
+COUNCIL MEETINGS are held at the Eatonville Community Center, located at 305 Center Street West.
 Council meetings falling on a holiday Monday are canceled and usually scheduled for the Tuesday following the holiday.
 Subjects for Council consideration are listed on the Council agenda.
 Council meetings are open to the public and citizens are welcome to attend.
 Citizens’ comments are received at regular council meetings and during public hearings.
-The Town Council agenda is available from Town Hall late Friday afternoon until the Monday Council Meeting.
-The agenda will also be available at the public library.
+The Town Council agenda is available from Town Hall By Thursday afternoon until the Monday Council Meeting.
 Agendas are subject to change.

 CITIZEN COMMENTS: If you wish to make comments at a Regular Council Meeting, please sign up to speak on the provided sheet.
 When it is time for you to speak, walk to the front of the room and give your name and address for the record, then state your views.
 Speak loudly and clearly so that your remarks will be audible on the recorder.